Skip to main content...

 Equal treatment of siblings is not always required when dividing an estate in BC.
 However, variation of a will may be in order if unequal treatment of sons and daughters is based on cultural traditions that do not align with modern Canadian values.
 Contemporary standards create a reasonable expectation of children sharing equally in a […]

-BC Wills Variation Claim Nets Increased Inheritance for Only Child
+What Happens When Is BC Wills Variation Claim Nets Increased Inheritance for Only Child?

-BC Court Finds Father had Good Reason to Disinherit Two Sons
+BC Court Finds Father Had Good Reason to Disinherit Two Sons: Case Analysis

 If you have been left out of your parent’s will or not treated equally when compared with your siblings, it may be open to you to bring a wills variation claim, asking the court to change the will in your favour after your parent’s death.
 However, as the court’s decision in Kong v.
 Kong, 2015 […]